Cornerstone Student Staff

 Cornerstone Peer Mentors must have completed at least one full academic year at Georgetown.
 Interested applicants must participate in a 30-minute interview.

-The Cornerstone Peer Mentor application is now closed for Fall 2019.
-If you have any questions or concerns, please contact the Cornerstone team at email@example.com.
+The Cornerstone Peer Mentor application will open in early August 2020.
+If you have any questions or concerns, please contact the Cornerstone team at firstname.lastname@example.org.